Introduction

 The fair Juliet stretched on her coffin.

-Note: All excerpts from Berlioz’s writings and from other sources in French have been translated by Michel Austin specifically for this site.
+Note: Translations of all excerpts from Berlioz’s writings and from other sources in French are by Michel Austin.

 Note: for Berlioz’s stay in Italy the Memoirs give few precise dates; the chronology below is based on the composer’s correspondence, which leaves a number of uncertainties in detail.